lhupfeldt/jenkinsflow/INSTALL.md

 2. Manually:
 2.1.
 Install dependencies:
-   pip2 install requests enum34 subprocess32 click atomicfile

-   or

-   pip3 install requests click atomicfile
+   pip install requests click atomicfile

    optional: pip install tenjin (if you want to use the template based job loader)

-   Note: if you use Hudson (3.x): You need to configure Hudson to install the REST API plugin and enable REST API.

 2.2.
 Install dependencies for experimental features:
    To use the experimental script api: